ipfs/specs/http-gateways/PATH_GATEWAY.md

     noted in [RFC 2131 Section 8](https://datatracker.ietf.org/doc/html/rfc2181#section-8).
   - If TTL value is unknown, implementations are free to set it to a static value, but it should not be lower than 60 seconds.

+- `Cache-Control: no-cache, no-transform`  should be returned with `application/x-tar` responses if the TAR response, is not guaranteed to be deterministic.

 ### `Last-Modified` (response header)